 Seasonal trends play an important role in the success of your business.
 Throughout the year there’ll be peaks and dips that will impact your monthly sales.
 During peak season, competition and sales will increase in full force.
 During the dips, you might start selling seasonal products.
 Let’s break this down with a “summer” product: padded bikinis.

 What’s interesting is that the data shows us that padded bikinis aren’t just for summer but for winter, too.
-The first peak of the year starts in January and it continues to climb until June.
-Then there’s a drastic dip in November.
-Now, say it’s November and you decide to start a swimwear store, you might be feeling pretty discouraged about that dip.
+The first peak of the year starts in January and continues to climb until June.
+Then there’s a drastic dip in September.
+Now, say it’s September and you decide to start a swimwear store, you might be feeling pretty discouraged about that dip.
 But that’s actually a great time to get started.
 It gives you a couple months to build your swimwear business so that when January rolls around you’re ready to go!

 Between September to December, pajamas hit their peak, making it the ideal product to sell during the bikini off season by filling in the seasonal gaps.

-5. Using Google Trends for Content Freshness
+5. Using Google Trends for content freshness

 Content marketing is helping top online retailers own more traffic to increase brand awareness and to get more customers than ever before.
 So creating blog content for your website can help grow your business.
 One way to drive sudden spikes in search traffic is to do “content freshness.”
 What’s that?
 It’s when you remove outdated content, add fresh new details, and republish the content on your blog.

 On the homepage of Google Trends, you’ll find a section for trending searches.
 Trending searches are the hottest topics of the moment.
-You can browse daily trending searches, realtime search trends, and search by country.
+You can browse daily trending searches, real-time search trends, and search by country.

 While most of the trending searches are regarding celebrity news, you will find some buzz-worthy stories that tie into certain niches.
-For example, on February 27, 2019, the most searched daily trend was regarding the “Momo Challenge,” which amassed over 5 million searches.
-You can see keywords such as “kids” and “parents” in the “Related news” section.
-If you own an online store that targets parents of young children, you could’ve written a newsworthy article on the topic on your blog.
+For example, on October 17, 2023, one of the most searched daily trends was regarding the “hottest pepper in the world,” which amassed more than one million searches.

-7. Find Niche Topics by Region
+7. Find niche topics by region

 Now, let’s take a look at New York’s search interest on Google Trends.

 Right now, the search volume for “gold earrings” is on the rise in New York.
 So what does this mean?
 Well, if you create an ad for a pair of gold earrings that you’re selling, you’re better off targeting individual states like New York.
-Since there’s growing interest there, you’ll be able to capitalize on some sales whether you promote it on Facebook or via Google Adwords.
-You can cross-reference all the states to determine which states have been seeing the trend rise.
+Since there’s growing interest there, you’ll be able to capitalize on some sales, whether you promote it on Facebook or via Google Ads.
+You can cross-reference all the states to determine which ones have been seeing the trend rise.
 That way, you increase your chances of landing sales without wasting money by targeting places where interest is lagging.